 When deciding which research projects to fund, we need to listen to people who live with diabetes day-in, day-out, as well as those caring for and treating them.
 It's a vital way to maximise the impact of our research and make sure it'll have the greatest possible benefit for people with diabetes.

 Finding top priorities

 A Priority Setting Partnership (PSP) is a way giving people with diabetes a louder voice in research.
-PSPs find the 'Top 10' questions about a condition that people living with it, carers, family members and healthcare professionals most want answers to.
-We've now got the results of PSPs for both Type 1 and Type 2 diabetes.
+PSPs find the 'top 10' questions about a condition that people living with it, carers, family members and healthcare professionals most want answers to.
+We've now got the results of PSPs for both type 1 and type 2 diabetes, and diabetes in pregnancy.